 Seafood lovers won’t be disappointed by the selection, from the signature chowder to the flash-fried fish and shellfish, shrimp platters, and catch-of-the-day specials.
 Burgers, sandwiches, pasta dishes, salads, and steaks cooked in an oak-fired grill give you some other tempting options.

 A noteworthy culinary element that may take you by pleasant surprise is the sushi menu offered by Flounder’s Master Sushi Chef Hiro Muramatsu.
-On Sundays, meanwhile, the Chowder House serves a Champagne Brunch to kick your day off in style.

 From ice-cold beer and Key Lime Martinis to those ubiquitous margaritas, Flounder’s Chowder House has its diners well covered in the drinks department as well.
 If you really feel like kicking back, consider the Diesel Fuel: a high-octane and highly drinkable cocktail served in a generous, custom-label Mason jar you can take home as a souvenir.